 - All of the property involved – this includes property you own, property your former partner owns, property you jointly own, and even property owned by someone else if the Court thinks either of you have a claim to it.
 It doesn’t matter to the Court whose name property is in or when it was obtained.

-- The contributions you both have made – these can be financial (for example wages, inheritances, or savings), non-financial (for example maintaining the house), or to family welfare (for example as a parent or homemaker).
+- The contributions you both have made – these can be financial (for example wages, inheritances, or savings), non-financial (for example maintaining the house), or care for the welfare of family members (for example as a parent or homemaker).
 Contributions may have been made before, during, or after the relationship has ended (for example continuing to look after children following separation).

-- If the final division of property is “fair and just” to you and your former partner in your particular circumstances.
+- Orders will be made if the final division of property is “fair and just” to you and your former partner in your particular circumstances.

 Is property divided 50/50 after separation?

 No, it isn’t.
-The property percentage split is only based on the factors considered by the Court, mentioned on the previous page.
+The property percentage split is only based on the factors considered by the Court, mentioned above.

 Under what circumstances might the Court find that our contributions aren’t equal?